Cracked Heat Exchanger

 What is the Level of Carbon Monoxide Risk?

-While a cracked heat exchanger puts you at risk for carbon monoxide, this problem does not always mean that CO is being leaked into your home.
+A cracked heat exchanger puts you at risk for carbon monoxide.
+But this problem does not always mean that CO is being leaked into your home.
 It is possible that your heat exchanger could have a crack but is NOT causing a carbon monoxide leak.

 However, this is not a chance you should take.
 Because there is always the potential danger that carbon monoxide could be leaking from a cracked heat exchanger, you should immediately take steps to get it addressed by a professional HVAC technician.

 In fact, this is such a potential hazard, you should not turn your furnace on again until it is fixed.
-Sometimes a professional who detects a crack will shut down your furnace to ensure it cannot be turned on in order to ensure the safety of everyone in the home.
+A professional who detects a crack may decide to shut down your furnace.
+That ensures it cannot be turned on in order to ensure the safety of everyone in the home.

 Main Causes for a Heat Exchanger to Crack